ESA is pleased to sponsor, present, and exhibit at the 2023 Headwaters to Ocean (H2O)...

 Why does this project matter?

-The Lower Walnut Creek (LWC) Restoration Project, led by Contra Costa County Flood Control and Water Conservation District (District) restores a complex degraded estuarine landscape, creating a diverse range of habitats from tidal marsh to wetland and upland habitats.
-It integrates pre-existing habitat areas with recently restored landscapes providing sustainable flood protection.
+The Lower Walnut Creek (LWC) Restoration Project, led by Contra Costa County Flood Control and Water Conservation District (District) restores a complex degraded estuarine landscape to diverse range of native wetlands habitats that have almost entirely been lost along the southern shoreline of Suisun Bay.
+The Project reconnects and expands formerly fragmented wetlands, while providing sustainable flood protection and climate change resilience.

 What is ESA doing to help?

-The project has proved a huge success with the contruction of wetland and upland habitats for native and special-status species.
+ESA is performing post-construction monitoring, which confirms the project’s early success in achieving project goals.
 This multi-benefit restoration project has become a sustainable flood protection solution for the surrounding community and avoids significant maintenance or dredging.
-An added benefit is a trail extention corridor for future connections to the Iron Horse Trail and San Francisco Bay Trail.
-ESA also helped secure $2 million dollars of funding for the Project from CDFW and US EPA’s San Francisco Bay Water Quality Improvement Fund.
-The project has been recognized by the Northern California chapter of the American Public Works Association (APWA) as the Project of the Year Award in 2023.
+An added benefit is a trail extension corridor for future connections to the Iron Horse Trail and San Francisco Bay Trail.
+ESA also helped the District secure approximately 12 million of dollars of grant funding for construction from various public agencies.

 Connect with our team